Why Tend Grief together?

 - Preparing to return and closing together

 Over many years we have experimented with different forms.
-There are currently two practices shared in a half day workshop, and a much more spacious two day journey.
+There are currently two practices shared in a half day workshop, and a much more spacious and varied two day journey.

 Writing out grief – half day workshop